Electronic Lock Combinations

-Many Electrical Engineering undergraduate and research laboratories are equipped with electronic keypad access locks.
+Many Electrical Engineering undergraduate and research laboratories are equipped with electronic access locks.
 This permits the department to provide keyless access to labs for classwork or research without the security problems that occur when labs are "wide open."
-The Engineering Electronics Shop maintains this security system and issues the combinations to students.
-(But NOT the Ncard-access system for the Engineering College PC user rooms, see below.)
+The Engineering Electronics Shop maintains this security system.
+(But NOT the Ncard proximity readers on exterior doors and the Engineering College PC user rooms, see below.)
 These locks not only permit students to enter all the labs they need with a single, unique code, but they also record the time, date, and number used for all successful and unsuccessful entry attempts to aid the investigation of damage or theft in the labs.

-Thanks to the availability of class registration rosters by e-mail from Administration, all registered Electrical Engineering students have already been automatically assigned combinations for the electronic door locks.
+Thanks to the availability of class registration rosters by e-mail from Administration, all registered Electrical Engineering students have already been automatically assigned combinations that will be programmed into any keypad-locked labs they are permitted to enter.
 The combinations are e-mailed to the e-mail address that students have provided to the University for all official communications.
 Users should check this e-mail account for their number.
 (Please note that the University considers your e-mail account on record to be an "official" means of notification: it is important that you keep UN-L updated with the e-mail account you use daily.)
 Note that this combination is e-mailed only once when a student begins taking engineering classes: for security there is no annual reminder sent by e-mail.

 If you did not get your combination or have forgotten it, send e-mail (including your name and student ID number) to: